ibm-cloud-docs/vpc/vsi-vpc-key-rotation.md

 * The instance ID for the {{site.data.keyword.keymanagementserviceshort}} service instance where your customer root keys are stored.
 * The list of available keys and their associated CRNs within your {{site.data.keyword.keymanagementserviceshort}} service instance.

 You also need to install the {{site.data.keyword.keymanagementserviceshort}} CLI plug-in.
-For more information, see [Step 1 - Obtain service instance and root key information](/docs/vpc?topic=vpc-vpc-vsi-instances-byok#byok-cli-setup-prereqs).
+For more information, see [Setting up your key management service and keys](/docs/vpc?topic=vpc-create-encrypted-custom-image#kms-prereqs).

 ### CLI procedure for imported keys
 {: #CLI-vpc-imported-key-procedure}